shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You have training with your Armor-Formed spells.
 Other creatures may also have training with them, if it is in the form of a piece of armor that they have training with.

 You can force armor onto unwilling creatures.
 You may attempt to use your Armor Conjuration feature on an unwilling creature, spending MP as normal.
-Make a Spell check against the creature’s Charisma save.
-Success: your conjuration succeeds.
-Failure: your conjuration fails but you still spend the MP.
+Make a Spell check against the creature’s Charisma Save.

+Success: You conjure the armor on the unwilling creature.
+Failure: You fail to conjure the armor, but you still spend the MP.

 ### Shield Conjuration